The Office Party

 Continue reading

-The Wisdom of Captain Murton - Part 3
+The Wisdom of Captain Tater - Part 3

 Greetings, dear reader!
-I, Mick Murton, have taken the liberty of transcribing more of the ship logs kept by my ancestor - Obadiah Longshanks Murton, the notorious pirate.
+I, Mick Murton, have taken the liberty of transcribing more of the ship logs kept by my ancestor - Obadiah Longshanks "Tater" Murton, the notorious pirate.
 Once again, though he was a vicious pirate, he was also known for his wisdom.
-His crew learned a lot from him and applied these […]
+His crew learned a lot from him […]

 Continue reading

-The Wisdom of Captain Murton - Part 2
+The Wisdom of Captain Tater - Part 2

 Greetings, dear reader!
-I, Mick Murton, have taken the liberty of transcribing more of the ship logs kept by my ancestor - Obadiah Longshanks Murton, the notorious pirate.
+I, Mick Murton, have taken the liberty of transcribing more of the ship logs kept by my ancestor - Obadiah Longshanks "Tater" Murton, the notorious pirate.
 Once again, though he was a vicious pirate, he was also known for his wisdom.
-His crew learned a lot from him and applied these […]
+His crew learned a lot from him […]

 Continue reading

 Greetings, Audience!
 Though I, Mick Murton, usually tend to focus on current happenings in our present days of the 19th century, today I decided to share something special with you.
-An ancestor of mine from the 18th century, Obadiah Longshanks Murton, was the notorious captain of a pirate vessel, […]
+An ancestor of mine from the 18th century, Obadiah Longshanks "Tater" Murton, was the notorious captain of a […]

 Continue reading